educelab/smgl/README.md

 ## Build and Installation
 ### CMake
-As a header-only library, this project does not need to be built, but it is easiest to install it using the CMake build system:
+This project is built and installed using the CMake build system:

 ```shell
 mkdir build